sapfluxnet/sapfluxnetr/cran-comments.md

 There were no ERRORs or WARNINGs or NOTEs.

 ## R CMD check win-builder results
+There were no ERRORs or WARNINGs or NOTEs

+## R CMD check rhub results
-There were no ERRORs or WARNINGs
+There were no ERRORs or WARNINGs or NOTEs
-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Victor Granda <victorgrandagarcia@gmail.com>'

-New submission

-* This is a new release.